lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Statement of tutorial objectives

-The aim of this tutorial is to demonstrate a workflow for discovering and characterising genomic structural variations.
-This is achieved by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping coordinates using the **`Sniffles`** software.
-This tutorial is based on the [Oxford Nanopore pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) available from out Github pages and may be used to identify large insertion, duplication and deletion events.
+The aim of this tutorial is to demonstrate a workflow for discovering and characterising genomic structural variations (SV).
+This is achieved by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping characteristics using the **`Sniffles`** software.
+This tutorial is based on the [Oxford Nanopore pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) available from our Github pages and may be used to identify genomic insertion, duplication and deletion events.

-The tutorial is packaged with example data from the [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle), and the workflow can be reproduced to address questions such as
+The tutorial is packaged with example data from the [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle) project, and the workflow can be reproduced to address questions such as

 * How many sequence reads map to the reference genome?
-* What is the depth of coverage across the genome
+* What is the depth of sequence coverage across the genome, and across individual chromosomes?
-* How many structural variations can be identified, and what how frequent are the different types
+* How many SVs can be identified, what is their size distribution, and  how frequent are the different types of SV?
-* What is the precision and recall of structural variants from a reference truthset?
+* How do the SVs called compare to a reference truthset when accuracy and precision of predictions are considered?

-Editing the workflow's configuration file, **`config.yaml`**, will allow the analyses to be run using different DNA sequence collections, alternative reference genomes, and with different parameters to tune the structural variation discovery workflow.
-This will enable the running of your own samples against a reference genome of your choice.
+The tutorial workflow uses a  configuration file, **`config.yaml`**, that specifies the DNA sequences to use, the reference genome and analysis characteristics.
+This file can be modified to run the workflow using different DNA sequence collections, alternative reference genomes, and with parameters tuned to the needs of SV discovery.

 ## What will this tutorial produce?

-* A rich HTML format report containing summary statistics and figures highlighting performance of the enrichment protocol
+* A rich HTML format report containing summary statistics and figures highlighting the performance of the long sequence read mapping and SV detection analysis
-* **`VCF`** format file of high-confidence structural variants
+* **`VCF`** format file of total SVs discovered and filtered files of just the high-confidence structural variants
+* **`Excel`** format spreadsheet file identifying the SVs and genes that overlap within the genes' protein coding space
+* **`Excel`** format spreadsheet file identifying the SVs and annotated repeat sequences that overlap
-* **`Coordinates`** and instructions for reviewing candidate genomic regions with **`IGV`** the Integrated Genomics Viewer
+* **`IGV Coordinates`** and instructions for reviewing candidate genomic regions with **`IGV`**, the Integrated Genomics Viewer
+* **`Instructions for Ribbon`**, an interactive web-application that provides functionality for visualising structural variants

 ## Methods utilised include: